Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth can make employees uncompetitive and uninspiring, both within the company and in the overall job market.
+Insufficient personal growth can make employees uncompetitive, both inside an organization and the larger job market.

 How Do You Stay Competitive?

-- Look for Mentoring: Find an individual mentor who can provide direction, assistance, collaborations, connections or highlight areas of improvement.
+- Get Mentoring: Find an individual mentor who can provide guidance, collaborations, connections, or point out ways to improve.

-- Continuous Education: Consider taking additional classes, certificates, or degrees program relevant to the field.
+- Continuous Education: Consider taking additional classes, certificates, or degrees program relevant to the profession.

 Negativity

-Negativity is not a good thing in any workplace.
-It can make people feel uncomfortable, which makes communications difficult and hinders growth opportunities.
-In addition, it can cause problems with peers and supervisors which could result in a professional stalling.
+Negativity is not a good thing in any work environment.
+It can make people feel uncomfortable and makes communications difficult and hinders potential for growth.
+Along with causing problems with colleagues and supervisors, it could result in a delays in professional development.

 Overcommitting Workload